INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Computer Vision/Exam Preparation.md

 #### Nagao-Matsuyama Filter

 **Definition**: A filter that selects the mean value of the neighbourhood with the least variance.
+It creates 9 subgroups in the neighbourhood and keeps the subgroup with the smallest variance.
 **Usage**: Used for reducing noise while preserving edges and textures.
 **Features**: Computationally expensive but effective for complex scenes.

+#### Difference of Gaussians (DoG)

+**Definition**: A filter obtained by subtracting two Gaussian-blurred versions of an image.
+**Usage**: Used for edge detection and feature enhancement.
+**Features**: Efficient and captures edges across different scales.

 #### Weighted Moving Average Filter

 **Definition**: A smoothing filter that uses weighted averages of pixel neighbourhoods.
 **Usage**: Used for noise reduction while maintaining more detail than a simple average filter.
 **Features**: More flexible as weights can be customised for specific purposes.

-#### Difference of Gaussians (DoG)

-**Definition**: A filter obtained by subtracting two Gaussian-blurred versions of an image.
-**Usage**: Used for edge detection and feature enhancement.
-**Features**: Efficient and captures edges across different scales.